top of page

 Fellowship in Neurology Personal Statement

-A good listener with cultivated patience, I learn as much from a patient’s history as I do from their lab tests and other investigations.
-I have served for five years as a full-time resident physician at the Prince Sultan Military Medical City in Riyadh and I am now highly experienced, focused, and practiced.
-I have had the profound privilege of contributing to several research projects of my mentors.
-My own contributions have been modest, including two retrospective reviews and one case report looking into Effect of IV-TPA on Low NIHHS-Non-Disabling: Thirty-day Readmission is Higher in Patients with Brainstem vs. non-Brainstem Lacunar Infarctions.
-I have also investigated Hypersomnolence in detail.
+As a good listener with cultivated patience, I learn as much from a patient’s history as I do from their lab tests and other investigations.
+I have served for five years as a full-time resident physician at the Prince Sultan Military Medical City in Riyadh.
+I am now highly experienced, focused, and practiced.
+I have had the profound privilege of contributing to several research projects under my mentors.
+My contributions include two retrospective reviews and one case report examining the effect of IV-TPA on low NIHHS-non-disabling conditions.
+I have also investigated hypersomnolence in detail.

 • WhatsApp Dr. Edinger